CEA Media Contact: John C. Mozena, email@example.com, 313-460-7441 (m)

 Economic development has quietly become a massive and ubiquitous industry, despite the growing independent research-backed evidence against the value of its standard business model.
 We believe that the best journalism on economic development has covered it in the context of the interaction between big business and big government, rather than as standalone deals or individual government programs.

 How big?
-It’s generally accepted that the total amount of money transferred from American state and local governments to private interests through these sorts of deals has tripled since 1990, to more than $70 billion per year.
+One reasonable estimate is that the total amount of money transferred from American state and local governments to private interests through these sorts of deals has tripled since 1990, to an estimated $95 billion per year.
 (The New York Times estimated $80 billion in 2012.)
-That’s roughly equivalent to the size of important economic sectors such as the golf, weight loss, pet care or television advertising industries.

-Looked at another way, that’s enough money to fund the entire annual state budgets of Alaska, Rhode Island, Idaho, Maine, North Dakota, Montana, New Hampshire, Vermont, Wyoming and South Dakota — combined.
+Looked at another way, that was enough money to fund the entire pre-COVID annual state budgets of the eleven smallest state budgets, combined.

 In addition to big government, this is also the domain of big business.
 Notably, most estimates are that roughly three quarters of development deals go to big businesses — “Fortune 1000” is one common measuring stick — even though that has the inevitable impact of concentrating local economies in the hands of those businesses at the cost of small/medium businesses and startup entrepreneurs.
 As a result, most of these sorts of programs are supported by Chambers of Commerce and other “pro-business” organizations that tend to be dominated by a region’s largest corporations.